adbar/courlan/CONTRIBUTING.md

 ## Testing and evaluating the code

+Courlan requires Python 3.10 or higher.
 Here is how you can run the tests and code quality checks.
-Pull requests will only be accepted if the changes are tested and if they there are no errors.
+Pull requests will only be accepted if the changes are tested and if there are no errors.

-1. Install the necessary packages with `pip install courlan[dev]`
+1. Install the package along with its development dependencies from a checkout: `pip install -e ".[dev]"`
 2. Run the tests and code quality tools:
    - Tests with `pytest`
+   - Linting with `flake8 .`
-   - Type checking with `mypy` on the directory: `mypy courlan/`
+   - Type checking with `mypy -p courlan`
-   - Code formatting with `black` on the directory as well
+   - Code formatting with `black courlan`

 For further questions you can use [GitHub issues](https://github.com/adbar/courlan/issues) or [E-Mail](https://adrien.barbaresi.eu/).